 In February 2012, the Company formed Verdeca, which was equally owned with Bioceres.
 Verdeca was formed to develop and deregulate soybean varieties using both partners' agricultural technologies.
-In November 2020, Arcadia sold its membership interest in Verdeca to Bioceres in a transaction in which Arcadia received cash, shares of Bioceres stock and a royalty stream of up to \$10.0 million on sales of Haab 4 soybeans ("HB4") soybean.
+In November 2020, Arcadia sold its membership interest in Verdeca to Bioceres in a transaction in which Arcadia received cash, shares of Bioceres stock and a royalty stream of up to \$10.0 million on sales of Haab 4 soybeans ("HB4").
 An additional \$2.0 million in cash is to be paid upon achievement by Verdeca of reaching commercial plantings of at least 200,000 hectares of HB4 or China approving the HB4 soybean trait for "food and feed".
 During 2022, Bioceres received China's approval of the HB4 soybean trait and as a result, Arcadia recorded license revenue of \$862,000 and a gain on sale of Verdeca of \$1.1 million on the condensed consolidated statements of operations and comprehensive loss.
-As of March 31, 2023, the Company received payment of \$1.5 million with the remaining \$0.5 million in accounts receivable and other receivables, which the Company anticipates to receive over the next three months pursuant to the agreement.
+The Company received the full payment of \$2.0 million as of September 30, 2023.